edubkendo/tower-docs/roadmap.md

 Let me know if you'd like to implement any of these things, will help speed up the process.

+You are free to implement any of these features in any order… I'm more of a fan of doing what you want when you want to, as long as it follows some general plan.
+I stay motivated and get way more done that way.

 <a name="features-0.5.0" href="features-0.5.0"></a>

 ## 0.5.0 - Full Featured Release